boundlessgeo/geodroid-server/docs/source/installation.rst

 Preparation
 ^^^^^^^^^^^^

-Boundless Android Viewer needs `geodroid-server`_ installed and running on the Android device.
+Boundless Android Viewer needs `Boundless Android Server`_ installed and running on the Android device.

 To make use of Boundless Android Server, it is recommended to install a GeoPackage on the device's SD-card.
 This can be done by unpacking the contents of the http://dev.opengeo.org/~jdeolive/ne.zip GeoPackage to ``/sdcard/GeoData/`` on the Android device.

 Installation
 ^^^^^^^^^^^^